London Underground departmental stock: Tube stock cars

 Deliveries of 1972 stock enabled 1938 stock to be withdrawn, and several cars were converted for use as ballast motor cars.
 The task was more complicated than for earlier stock, as 1938 units had compressors mounted on the trailer cars.
-The motor cars therefore had to be fitted with compressors, and the couplings were changed from Wedgelock to Ward type.
+The motor cars therefore had to be fitted with compressors, and the couplings were changed from Wedglock to Ward type.
 The first four were numbered L140 to L143, and the conversion was carried out at Acton Works in 1972.
 Another six were converted, two in 1975, two in 1976, and the final two in 1977, which were numbered L144 to L149.
 L151 and L152 were converted in 1978, and were additionally fitted with weed killing equipment.
 Another four were added in the same year, numbered L153 to L156.
 Although the ballast motor cars were normally worked in pairs, some engineering trains had a ballast motor car at one end and a battery locomotive at the other.
 One advantage of the ballast motor cars over battery locomotives was that the interiors could be used by personnel and for storing small tools, although they were less powerful, and could only work when the traction current was switched on.
 By 2002, all except the weed killing pair had been withdrawn.

 Two of the 1960 stock cars were converted to work as pilot motor cars in 1987.
 The conversion was carried out at British Rail Engineering Limited's Derby Litchurch Lane Works.
 They were numbered L132 and L133, and were used to haul a track recording car around the system.
 The recording car is numbered TRC666, and was converted from a 1973-built trailer car.

 27 cars of 1962 stock, supplemented by three cars of 1959 stock, were retained after most of that stock was withdrawn.
 These were formed into seven 4-car units, which were used as pilot motor units, while the remaining two cars were used for training by the Emergency Response Unit of the British Transport Police.
 Two units were fitted with Automatic Train Protection (ATP) equipment to allow them to work on the Central line, two were based at Ruislip Depot, and two were owned by TransPlant.
 The seventh unit was stored at Ruislip by 2002, waiting for disposal.
 The units were not renumbered in the engineering series and continued to carry their passenger fleet numbers.
 One of the driving motor cars based at Ruislip was repainted in olive green.